AdrianWilczynski/.NETCoreSnippetPack/README.md

 | _                               | Underscored field name based on preceding type**                       |

 \* For namespace guessing to work your project's root folder must be in one of the following directories: repos, src, test, projects, desktop.
 Folder name matching is case insensitive.\
-\*\* It's not going to work for any "crazy" type like tuple or class nested inside other generic class.
+\*\* It's not going to work for any "crazy" types like tuple or class nested inside some other, generic class.

 ### ASP.NET Core
 | Prefix                          | Renders                                                                |